JackSzwergold/Writing/memories/Friendly High-Functioning Teenage Girl.md

 Then the younger girl taps me on the shoulder and says, “Can I go I front of you?”
 I say yes and she does.

 On the bus the younger girl is completely fascinated with the rain coming down.
 It’s a downpour and the streets are instantly flooded.
 “Wow!” she keeps on saying as the bus drives along.

-***

-*Friendly High-Functioning Teenage Girl (c) Copyright by Jack Szwergold; written on January 20, 2020.
-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*